Classical and quantum dispersion-free coherent propagation by tailoring multi-modal coupling: Methodology for two modes

-where $\widehat{\sigma}$ is a $2\times2$ matrix of norm one.
-Therefore both waveguide modes have identical phase shifts $2\left( L_{1}+L_{2} +L_{3}\right) F_{I}\left( \omega\right) $, which does not contain quadratic terms in their Taylor expansion over frequency thus resulting in the signal propagation with identical group velocity in both modes and with no quadratic dispersion.
-Furthermore, in practice the $\mathrm{Det}\widehat{T}=-1$ requirement does not need to be imposed since $\left\vert \mathrm{Det} \widehat{T}\right\vert =1$ always holds for unitary matrices.
-In this case, an additional frequency-independent global phase will appear on $\widehat{T}^{2}$ \ that we will ignore in the rest of the discussion for two modes $-$this phase can be easily recompensed.
+In such a case, $\widehat{T}^2$ becomes the identity matrix up to a cubic correction, namely: $\widehat{T}^2=e^{\widehat{\sigma}O((\omega-\omega_0)^3)}$, where $\widehat{\sigma}$ is a $2\times2$ matrix of norm one.
+Therefore, both waveguide modes have identical phase shifts $2(L_1+L_2+L_3)F_{I}(\omega)$, lacking quadratic terms in their Taylor expansion over frequency; such a feature makes the signal propagate with identical group velocity in both modes and with no quadratic dispersion.
+Obviously, unit cells repeat themselves between transmitter and receiver however distantly they are placed.
+It should be also stressed that the identification of square root of unity \cite{FE} via the characteristic polynomial instead of the unity itself, permits analytic expressions.